Flat bands and unconventional superconductivity in a simple model of metal-organic frameworks

+\textit{Localised states.-}The five flat bands result from quantum interference due to the topology of the lattice and are thus IFBs \cite{BernevigReview,BergmanDoronL2008Btfr,Hwang,Jacko-flat,Mallah}.
 The localized states that comprise the flat-band of the kagome lattice consist of alternating sign amplitudes around each hexagon \cite{BergmanDoronL2008Btfr}.
-The kagome-like FTBs on the kagome-Lieb lattice are composed of the (anti)bonding combination of the metals and two nearest neighbor ligands on hexagon $h$.
-These hybrid orbitals form flat band states, ($|+\rangle_h$) $|-\rangle_h$, analogous to those found in the kagome lattice.
-The dispersive bands with (high) low energies are also kagome bands in the basis of the (anti)bonding states of metals/nearest neighbor ligands.
-This explains the Dirac points at K and $\text{K}'$ (\Cref{fig:kagomelieb}b).
-In contrast, the three degenerate FTBs are non-bonding (between metals and ligands), as they have no weight on the metal sites (\cref{fig:KLbalents}c-e).
-The non-bonding states can also be understood as superpositions of `bow-tie' states, centered on a metal, although the state has zero amplitude on the metal, \cref{fig:KLbalents}f.
+The kagome-like IFBs on the kagome-Lieb lattice are composed of the (anti)bonding combination of the metals and two nearest-neighbor ligands on hexagon $h$.
+These hybrid orbitals form flat bands, ($|+\rangle_h$) $|-\rangle_h$, analogous to those found in the kagome lattice (\cref{fig:KLbalents}a,b).
+The dispersive bands with (high) low energies are also kagome bands in the basis of the (anti)bonding states of metals/nearest-neighbor ligands.
+This explains the Dirac point at K (\cref{fig:kagomelieb}b).
+In contrast, the three degenerate IFBs are non-bonding (between metals and ligands), as they have no weight on the metal sites (\cref{fig:KLbalents}c-e).
+The non-bonding states can also be understood as superpositions of `bow-tie' states \cref{fig:KLbalents}f.